With-Fam/Hypersub-Authority/instructions.md

 ### 4.2 Performance

 - Optimize gas usage for all contract functions.
-- Ensure efficient scaling for parties with a large number of members.
+- Ensure efficient scaling for parties with high membership activation / churn.

 ### 4.3 Compatibility

-- Ensure compatibility with the latest stable version of Solidity.
+- Ensure compatibility with the latest stable version of Solidity and Foundry.
 - Design the contract to be compatible with standard ERC token interfaces, if applicable.
+- Compatible with Party Protocol.
+- Compatible with Hypersub onchain subscription system.

 ## 5. Testing Requirements